 Dropbox vs Google Drive: Upload Speed and Sync Speed

-The ways to sync files are different between Dropbox and Google Drive, so the upload speed will be different either.
+The ways to sync files are different between Dropbox and Google Drive, so the upload speed will be different as well.
 But both Dropbox and Google Drive can automatically sync files.

 Google Drive synchronization is the process of downloading files from the cloud and uploading files from your computer's hard disk.
 After syncing, the files in the Google Drive folder of your computer will remain the same as the files stored in the cloud drive.
 The files will always be in an updated version through this way.
 But using Google Drive to access the updated files on other devices may delay the update of this file and then present us with the file in a version that has not been updated yet.
 In addition, if Google Drive is suddenly unable to connect to the Internet when syncing files, then it’s possible that your files may be lost.